-- Lower order polynomials can't capture the variation in data. - ► Higher order leads to over-fitting. - Fitted polynomial passes exactly through each data point. - But it oscillates wildly in-between. - Gives a very poor representation of the real underlying function. - Over-fitting is bad because it gives bad generalization.
+- Lower order polynomials can't capture the variation in data. - ► Higher order leads to over-fitting. - Fitted polynomial passes exactly through each data point. - But it oscillates wildly in-between. - Gives a very poor representation of the real underlying function. - Over-fitting is bad because it gives bad generalization. - Generalization refers to performance on unseen data.

-- ► To check generalization performance of a certain w^{}, compute E(w^{}) on a new test set. - Alternative performance measure: root-mean-square error (RMS)
+- ▶ To check generalization performance of a certain $w^$ , compute $E(w^)$ on a new test set. - ► Alternative performance measure: root-mean-square error (RMS)

-$$E{RMS} = \sqrt{\frac{2E(\mathbf{w}^)}{N}}$$
+$$E{RMS} = \sqrt{\frac{2E(w^)}{N}}$$

-- Mean ensures datasets of different sizes are treated equally.
+- ► Mean ensures datasets of different sizes are treated equally.
 (How?) - Square-root brings the squared error scale back to the scale of the target variable t.